siranweb/backend-template/README.md

 A few things you should know:

 - TypeScript module system compiles to ES Modules, not legacy CommonJS.
-It's needed to support all modern libraries (like chalk v5).
+It's needed to support all modern packages (like chalk v5).
+Packages with CommonJS module system are working too.
 - TypeScript configurated to work with aliases (like `@/application/user/...`).
-It's already handled by package scripts (see above).
+This behavior already handled by package scripts (see above).
-- TypeScript is also configurated to work with legacy decorators (see known issues)
+- TypeScript is also configurated to work with legacy decorators (see known issues).

 #### Why not [ts-node](https://github.com/TypeStrong/ts-node)?

 There were issues to make it work with aliases and ES Modules.
-Tsx already handling all this out-of-box.
+Tsx already handling all this stuff out-of-box, so I chose it.
 As a nice addition, it's pretty fast.

 ### Entities